-I'm convinced that everything modern and technologically advanced is draining us of a certain vitality, though in many instances I'm willing to risk it for the excitement and convenience.
-I finally got a cell phone when I moved to LA, but until then I didn't feel pressured to get one.
-My resistance wasn't just to be different, they just seemed like a real pain in the ass.
+I'm convinced that everything modern and technologically advanced is draining us of a certain vitality, though in many instances I'm willing to risk it for the sake of excitement and convenience.
+I finally got a cell phone when I moved to LA, but until then I felt zero pressure to get one.
+My holding off wasn't just to be different, they just seemed like a real pain.
 (Now, I must admit, I love having one!)
 I guess I'm a bit proud of resisting silly trends, and take pleasure in maintaining composure when everyone around me is freaking out.

-I don't believe there is one right way to view any paradox, and the world is too large and ancient and full of mysteries to get trapped in rigid ideas and expectations.
+I find life to be essentially and profoundly mysterious, and I don't believe there is one right way to view any paradox.
+The world is too large and ancient and full of wonders to get caught up in rigid ideas and expectations.

-I do love authentic American culture like old motels, movie theaters, coffee shops, railway stations, penny arcades, and such.
-I don't think of them as symbols, but as living realities that remind us of what we've lost.
-I have never seen an ugly or unappealing cemetery, and I live for flea markets, estate sales, record and book stores.
-Although I strive not to live in the past, I miss the days when cities were literally filled with used record and book stores.
-Young people may be surprised to know that once upon a time you literally could not walk a few blocks in any major city without finding a little shop full of cool stuff old and new.
-I'm eager for another road trip, but can't find the right driving partner.
+I really love authentic American culture like old motels, movie theaters, coffee shops, railway stations, penny arcades, and such.
+Despite their dreamlike nature, I don't think of them as symbols, but as living realities that remind us of what we've lost.
+I have never seen an ugly or unappealing cemetery, and I live for flea markets and estate sales.
+Although I strive not to dwell solely in the past, I really miss the days when cities were literally filled with used record stores, comic stores, and book stores.
+Young people may be surprised to know that once upon a time you couldn't walk a few blocks in any major city without finding a little shop full of cool stuff both old and new.
+I'm grateful these things still exist and eager for another road trip to explore what's left of our country, but can't find the right driving partner.

 Also: Sex is a high art which I take very seriously.

-Owning 4000 LPs makes it hard to choose, but I really love The Beatles, The Bee Gees, The Byrds, The Hollies, Big Star, The Kinks, The Zombies, The Move, The Pretty Things, Queen, Os Mutantes, Scott Walker, Colin Blunstone, Duncan Browne, Nick Drake, John Cale, Pink Floyd, The Monkees, Jethro Tull, The Beach Boys, Hawkwind, Steve Hillage, Bo Hansson, Gong, Faust, Agitation Free, Amon Duul II, Cluster, Kraftwerk, Tangerine Dream, Fairport Convention, Donovan, The Shaggs, Sly & The Family Stone, Parliament-Funkadelic, Curtis Mayfield, Family, Genesis, Yes , King Crimson, Van Der Graaf Generator, Peter Hammill, Caravan, Hatfield and the North, Camel, Magma, Heldon, Le Orme, Ange, Slapp Happy, Durutti Column, Wire, Public Image Ltd., John Foxx, Joy Division, Orchestral Manoeuvres in the Dark, Echo and the Bunnymen, Blondie, Chrome, DOME, Devo, The Go-Betweens, Cocteau Twins, Felt, Dungen, The Cardigans, Belle & Sebastian, Astor Piazzola, Charles Mingus, Slim Gaillard, Alice Coltrane, Lonnie Liston Smith, Fleetwood Mac, Popol Vuh, Captain Beefheart, Robert Wyatt, Brian Eno, The Cure, Ultravox!, Tuxedomoon, Au Revoir Simone, Miranda Lee Richards, The Four Seasons, Iggy Pop, Syd Barrett, Buzzcocks, Small Faces, The Monks, The Young Marble Giants, and so on...
+Owning 4000 LPs makes it hard to choose, but I really love The Beatles, The Bee Gees, The Byrds, The Hollies, Big Star, The Kinks, The Zombies, The Move, The Pretty Things, Queen, Os Mutantes, The Free Design, Scott Walker, Colin Blunstone, Duncan Browne, Nick Drake, John Cale, Pink Floyd, The Monkees, Jethro Tull, The Beach Boys, Hawkwind, Steve Hillage, Bo Hansson, Gong, Faust, Agitation Free, Amon Duul II, Cluster, Kraftwerk, Tangerine Dream, Fairport Convention, Donovan, The Shaggs, Sly & The Family Stone, Parliament-Funkadelic, Curtis Mayfield, Ann Peebles, Family, Genesis, Yes, King Crimson, Van Der Graaf Generator, Peter Hammill, Caravan, Hatfield and the North, National Health, Camel, Magma, Heldon, Le Orme, PFM, Ange, Slapp Happy, Durutti Column, Wire, Public Image Ltd., John Foxx, Joy Division, Orchestral Manoeuvres in the Dark, Echo and the Bunnymen, Blondie, Chrome, DOME, Devo, The Go-Betweens, Cocteau Twins, Felt, Dungen, The Cardigans, Belle & Sebastian, Astor Piazzola, Charles Mingus, Slim Gaillard, Alice Coltrane, Marcos Valle, Astrid Gilberto, Gal Costa, Lonnie Liston Smith, Fleetwood Mac, Popol Vuh, Captain Beefheart, Robert Wyatt, Brian Eno, The Cure, Ultravox!, Tuxedomoon, Au Revoir Simone, Miranda Lee Richards, Tele Novella, Bart Davenport, The Four Seasons, Iggy Pop, Syd Barrett, Buzzcocks, Small Faces, The Monks, The Young Marble Giants, and so on...
 Really, I could go for pages.
 Music is very important to me, and I appreciate popular and esoteric music equally.

 Ah, but enough about me! ...
 Well, on second thought, here is some more about me: